10 reasons to visit Santorini

 Greek Orthodox is the ruling denomination here, along with a small percentage of Catholicism.
 Whether you are religious or not, you'll have to agree that it makes a large stamp on the landscape here.
 On Santorini, especially in the villages, you'll find that almost every house has its own private chapel.
 Indeed, the villagers all come together to help build each resident their own chapel, and all of them are that beautiful combination of white, each with a sky blue roofs – blue so that they reach out to the sky, where God resides.

 Fish and seafood lovers will be delighted by the food on Santorini, but Greek staples like Moussaka and Souvlaki are well in evidence.
 There are a plethora of tavern-style eateries, but you can also find beautiful upmarket fare and presentation in places like Oia.
 Santorini wine is award-winning and it's well worth making visit to a vineyard to do some wine tasting.
 Santo, with its stunning views, is where the tourists tend to go, but there are many smaller vineyards you can peruse.

 Its low level of rainfall, together with the volcanic landscape and soil mean that Santorini is a unique environment for home-grown food and wine, and that is reflected in what you will see and eat.

-Almost every corner brings something new for a photographer: from iconic white washed buildings to a the rich blue of the sea surrounding it.
+Almost every corner brings something new for a photographer – from iconic white-washed buildings to the rich blue of the sea surrounding it.

 If you're fascinated by archaeology, then the excavations at Akrotiri are unmissable – they're said by many to be one of the most important prehistoric settlements anywhere.
 Dating back to 3600 BC, this is a town that, like Pompeii, was destroyed by the volcanic ash from an earthquake.